Go to the NIST home page Go to the TAC Home Page TAC Banner

 The Text Analysis Conference (TAC) is a series of evaluation workshops organized to encourage research in Natural Language Processing and related applications, by providing a large test collection, common evaluation procedures, and a forum for organizations to share their results.
 TAC comprises sets of tasks known as "tracks," each of which focuses on a particular subproblem of NLP.
 TAC tracks focus on end-user tasks, but also include component evaluations situated within the context of end-user tasks.

-TAC 2022 hosts evaluations in two tasks:
+TAC 2023 hosts evaluations in three tracks:

-1. Recognizing Ultra Fine-Grained Entities (RUFES)
+2. Recognizing Ultra Fine-Grained Entities (RUFES)

 The goal of the KBP RUFES track is to extract and corefer mentions of fine-grained entity types in text.